rubicks/florist/README.md

 * package name (e.g., `ros_comm`, `sns_ik`, `orocos_kdl`)

-Within the given git repository ~~victim~~ destination, `bloom-release` will produce a branch for each member of the cartesian expansion of the aforementioned attributes.
+Within the given git repository ~~victim~~ destination, `bloom-release` will produce a branch for each element of the _cartesian expansion_ of the aforementioned attributes.

 Worse still, for a given package, every _sub-project_ gets its own branch,